Music for the Longest Night

 After our Winter Solstice dinner, we will gather in a large room by our fireplace and begin the activities that will take us through to sunrise.
 In the deep part of the night, we will listen to certain songs that lend themselves to thoughtful reflection.

-Our middle-of-the-night songs include:
+Our stay-up-all-night songs include:

-“Oh Holy Night” (performed by Placido Domingo)
+“Oh Holy Night”

 “Pachelbel’s Canon in D” (a soothing song, to quiet our mood)